Rob-Mundy/mildew-detection-in-cherry-leaves/README.md

 ### Page 2 - Leaf Health Visualiser

-- To satisy business requirement 1: The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
+- To satisfy business requirement 1: The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
   - Checkbox 1 - Difference between average and variability image
   - Checkbox 2 - Difference between average leaf presenting powdery mildew and average healthy leaf
   - Checkbox 3 - Image Montage

 ### Page 3 - Mildew Detector

-- To satisy business requirement 2: The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
+- To satisfy business requirement 2: The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
-  - Link to dataset where user can download a random sample of images for live prediction.
+  - Link to a dataset where users can download a random sample of images for live prediction.
-  - File uploader widget for user to upload sample images for live prediction.
+  - File uploader widget for users to upload sample images for live prediction.
     - Sample image(s) displayed with accompanying image dimensions.
-  - The outcome of predictive analysis stating the likelihood of sample leaf exhibiting mildew or being in a healthy state.
+  - The outcome of predictive analysis: stating the likelihood of the sample leaf exhibiting mildew or being in a healthy state.
-    - Propability results in graphical form.
+    - Probability results in graphical form.
   - Table containing sample name and prediction.
-  - Link to download csv file of predictions performed during session.
+  - Link to download .csv file of predictions performed during the session.

 ### Page 4 - Project Hypothesis and Validation